textileio/community/docs/a-tour-of-textile.md

 #### View account seed

-Of course, your account seed (private key) is not included in the public-facing contact object, but we can access it with the `seed` command.
+Of course, your account seed (private key) is not included in the public-facing contact object, but we can access it with the `seed` command:

 ```tab="cmd"
 textile account seed